grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 of the input expression, or the type of the arguments, or some other conditions.

-{Yacas} allows to define several transformation rules for one and the same function, if the rules are to be applied under different conditions.
+Yacas allows to define several transformation rules for one and the same function, if the rules are to be applied under different conditions.